 The epidermis is the exterior layer of the skin.
-It acts as the protective shield.
+It acts as a protective shield.
 The outer most barrier of the epidermis is called the stratum corneum.
 The dermis contains the underlying tissue and includes your sweat glands and hair follicles.
 And the hypodermis is the deepest layer of connective tissue.

 What is a nanoparticle?

-Nanoparticles can be emitted from a variety of different sources and can also be created in different ways.
+Nanoparticles are emitted from a variety of different sources and can also be created in different ways.
 Once formed, they are released into the atmosphere and are able to be absorbed by the human body.
 If this sounds vague, it’s because it is!
 These particles range from 1-100 nanometers in size and change depending on the source it was emitted from (such as pollution, smoke, technology), if they are absorbed (through your pores or through inhalation), nanoparticles are believed to cause damage to your cells.
 A 2011 study indicated that free radical formation can also be triggered by nanoparticles.

 Unfortunately, it is impossible to completely prevent the absorption of nanoparticles— not to mention scientists are not entirely sure what the long-term effects are once these particles enter the circulatory system.
 Thus, the difficulty of protecting your skin comes from a shortage of research.

 It is nearly impossible to create a “rule of thumb” when it comes to giving advice on how to protect your skin from absorbing different nanoparticles.
-But, we hope to give you some tips and tricks to help minimize damage to your skin.

 If a nanoparticle is under 3 micrometres it is able to penetrate all 3 layers of skin and enter the circulatory system.
 The issue is, not every person’s reaction to these particles being absorbed is alike AND there is very limited research on what happens when the particles are inside your circulatory system.
 So, the only way to best protect yourself is to understand the largest sources of these nanoparticles and how to avoid absorption.